Ever wonder what wheel spacers are or if wheel spacers are safe? Check out LMR's article explaining all the details you may need to know.

 There is a lot of mixed information when it comes to the safety of wheel spacers.
 But at the end of the day, it really depends on the quality of the spacer and if it is installed correctly.
-Below we have listed exactly what they do and the different types that are used, as well as a detailed fitment guide for both lug and hub centric options.
+Below we have listed exactly what they do, the different types that are used, as well as a detailed fitment guide for both lug and hub centric options.

-Wheel spacers are devices that fit onto the studs of the axle or hub, behind the wheel on the vehicle to create additional clearance between the wheel and hub assembly.
-Wheel spacers can be most beneficial to certain custom wheels.
-This is due to the custom wheels sitting too close to the existing inner wheel well or where additional clearance many be needed.
+Wheel spacers are devices that fit onto the studs of the axle or hub, behind the wheel on the vehicle to create an additional clearance between the wheel and hub assembly.
+These spacers tend to be most beneficial to certain custom wheels.
+This is due to the custom wheels sitting too close to the existing inner wheel well.